wesbos/javascript-modules/javascript-modules.md

 How do we make the functions and variables above available to other modules? **We need to export them**.
 There are two kinds of exports in ES6 - named exports and a single default export.
 Since we need to make multiple functions and the `couponCodes` variable available, we will used named exports.
 More on this in a second.

-The simplest and most straight forward way to export something from this module is to simply stick the `export` keyword in front like so:
+The simplest and most straight forward way to export something from a module is to simply stick the `export` keyword in front, like so:

 ```js
 const taxRate = 0.13;